 "I became very interested in not only the science of medicine but also the emotional side," she said.
 "I learned that it is critical to take care of patients not only physically, but also with a focus on their social and emotional well-being.
 I also learned that you need to take care of not only the patient, but the entire family."

 Dr. Gunn received her medical degree from the University of Vermont College of Medicine and completed her residency in pediatrics at UMass Memorial Medical Center in Worcester, Mass.
-She chose to pursue pediatric medicine because she enjoys the connection she can make with children and their families.

 "I always imagined that I would work with children in some capacity but I took an open-minded approach in medical school regarding what I would specialize in.
 I enjoyed many specialties, but truly loved pediatrics.
 It is very fulfilling to be able to be a positive influence on children at such a critical period in their lives.
 I also enjoy being able to work with their families.
 I learn from all of them.